On a functional equation for symmetric linear operators on $C^{*}$ algebras: Remarks

-\begin{remark4} We observed in proposition 1 that every partial multiplier on a $C^{*}$ algebra is automatically continuous.
-The following example shows that the symmetric condition $T(x^{*})=(T(x))^{*}$ is a necessary condition.
-Let $H$ be an infinite dimensional Hilbert space and $A=B(H\bigoplus H)$.
+\begin{remark4} We observed in Proposition 1 that every partial multiplier on a $C^{*}$ algebra is automatically continuous.
+The following example shows that if we remove the symmetric condition $T(x^{*})=(T(x))^{*}$ from the definition of partial multiplier, we may loose the automatic continuity: Let $H$ be an infinite dimensional Hilbert space and $A=B(H\bigoplus H)$.
 Then each element of $A$ is in the form $ $ where $X, Y,Z$ and $W$ are elements of $B(H)$.
 Assume that $\phi$ is an unbounded functional on $B(H)$.\\ Then $T( )= $ is an unbounded operator on $A$ which satisfies $T(x)T(y)=T^{2}(xy)$.
-So without symmetric condition on $T$ we may loose the automatic continuity.

 \end{remark4}